Great Place to Work is not a one-year shot. It’s a Journey.

 Alice Vigneron

 Here we are!
-You have surveyed your employees recently with the Trust Index Employee survey.
-Whether you made the Certification™ or not, you might be working on the survey results and the action plan.
+You have surveyed your employees with the Trust Index Employee survey.
+Whether you achieved Certification™ or not, you might be working on the survey results and the action plan.
 Building a great workplace requires time and resources, and we hope you already see the great outcomes in your talent attraction and retention.
-The Great Place to Work programme provides a framework to do so.
 Now, it’s all about the long-term actions and commitment you invest in your culture.

 Great Place to Work is about facing new hiring challenges

 The pace of change in workplaces and expectations from top talent is accelerating.
-The balance of power in which the hiring world finds itself today is forcing job seekers to become much more selective about their new employers.
+The balance of power that the hiring world finds itself in today is forcing job seekers to become much more selective about their new employers.
 Companies must demonstrate their timeliness, relevance and performance to their customers through their employees.

 Maintaining Certification™ demonstrates that the company is agile, credible, adaptable, and constantly looking for new ways to do things, which is critical not only to the company's success but also to its survival.